ingef/conquery/docs/API JSONs.md

 | dateRange | `Range<LocalDate>` |

 ### DAYS_BEFORE
-Java Name: `com.bakdata.conquery.models.query.concept.specific.temporal.CQDaysBeforeTemporalQuery`
+Java Type: `com.bakdata.conquery.models.query.concept.specific.temporal.CQDaysBeforeTemporalQuery`

 No fields can be set for this type.

 ### DAYS_OR_NO_EVENT_BEFORE
-Java Name: `com.bakdata.conquery.models.query.concept.specific.temporal.CQDaysBeforeOrNeverTemporalQuery`
+Java Type: `com.bakdata.conquery.models.query.concept.specific.temporal.CQDaysBeforeOrNeverTemporalQuery`

 No fields can be set for this type.

 ### EXTERNAL
-Java Name: `com.bakdata.conquery.models.query.concept.specific.CQExternal`
+Java Type: `com.bakdata.conquery.models.query.concept.specific.CQExternal`

 The following fields are supported: